gnosis/pm-trading-db/README.md

 ### Database
    ##### Database creation
    It is necessary to create a database so that GnosisDB could index blockchain events.

+   GnosisDB is tested with **Postgres** database, if you want to use another database you will have to change the connection driver.
    ##### Database secret creation
    Set your database params.
   ```